-3.9.1.1 Preferred Method for Appointment of Contractors
+3.5.1 Preferred framework for appointment of contractors

-These routes generally require significant time to do the necessary internal audit checks, delaying procurement.
+These routes generally take significant time to do the necessary internal audit checks.
 In addition, on other regional frameworks it may not be possible to meet the criteria to join or make use of the framework in the scheme delivery timescales.

-None of the framework contracts detailed above can be recommended for appointment of a contractor for delivery of CSET Phase 2 for the following reasons:
+None of the framework contracts detailed above can be recommended for appointment of a contractor for delivery of C2C option for the following reasons:

-- The estimated construction cost of the CSET scheme is greater than the maximum contract value applicable to the EHA framework, although it is possible that the scheme might be approved by the EHA Board. - The SCAPE framework is based on a single source direct appointment and as such would not give rise to value for money on a commission of this scope.
+- Estimated construction cost of C2C is greater than the maximum contract value applicable to the EHA framework, although it is possible that the scheme might be approved EHA Board. - The SCAPE framework is based on a single source direct appointment and as such would not give rise to value for money on a commission of this scope.